Tilly Edinger: Later life

 Edinger began her professional career in 1921 as a paleontology research assistant at the University of Frankfurt, a position she held until 1927.
 That year, she moved to a curatorial position in vertebrate paleontology at the Naturmuseum Senckenberg where she continued to work until 1938, her position allowed her to spend time researching and studying vertebrates.
 While there, she wrote and then published in 1929 the founding work of paleoneurology, Die Fossilen Gehirne (Fossil Brains), which was based on her discovery that mammalian brains left imprints on fossil skulls, allowing paleoneurologists to discern their anatomy.
 She used endocasts to examine the brain case's interior, a method that was influential in the field.
 She was heavily influenced in her work by Otto Schindewolf, Louis Dollo and Friedrich von Huene, contemporary vertebrate paleontologists.
-Being Jewish, her career in Germany became much more difficult to conduct when the Nazi Party rose to power in 1933 and began enforcing "racial laws" that targeted the Jewish population.
+Unfortunately, her career in Germany became much more difficult to conduct when the Nazi Party rose to power in 1933 and began enforcing "racial laws" that targeted the Jewish population.
 For the next five years, she continued to work in secret at the Naturmuseum Senckenberg under the protection of the Museum Director, Rudolf Richter.
-Then, in summer 1938, Edinger applied for an American visa with the hope of being able to leave Germany.
-However, after “Kristallnacht”, November 9-10th, she was discovered on 11th and was forced to consider emigrating elsewhere.
-In December 1938, Phillipp Schwartz former professor at the University of Frankfurt, used his formerly established Notgemeinschaft Deutscher Wissenschaftler im Ausland society to provide aid to Edinger.
+Her career took a heavy hit once she developed hearing problems, as she was no longer able to sit at museum lectures because they would require her being in the front.
+However, she was reluctant to leave Germany, famously stating « So long as they leave me alone I will stay.
+After all, Frankfurt is my home[;] my mother’s family has been here since 1560, I was born in this house. » Nontheless, in summer 1938, Edinger applied for an American visa with the hope of being able to leave Germany.
+Although the decision was weighing heavily on her, Edinger’s decision was forced on Kristallnacht”, November 9-10th, where she was discovered on 11th and was forced to consider emigrating elsewhere.
+In December 1938, Philipp Schwartz former professor at the University of Frankfurt, used his formerly established Notgemeinschaft Deutscher Wissenschaftler im Ausland society to provide aid to Edinger.
 Through this society, she was provided a position as a translator in London in May 1939.
-Her American immigration visa was accepted just a year after she took the position in London.
+Her American immigration visa was accepted just a year after she took the position in London, owing to her groundbreaking work in palaeoneurology.